pingcap/style-guide/docs/rust/comments.md

 - Make sure the comment is up-to-date.
 - Make sure you keep comments up to date when you edit code.
 - Let the code speak for itself.
+- Examples are very useful, include lots of them.
+- Prefer that examples are tested as doc tests.

 ## Why does a good comment matter?